Mister-King/ex-gregs-records/README.md

 To be continued...

 # Notes
+- The error `findDOMNode is deprecated in StrictMode` is thrown from `CSSTransition` in the `react-transition-group` package.
+From what I've seen, there's no fix for this.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).